 Lard – 10% Lard is made from pork, and is a very healthy oil, especially when it is fresh.
 Pure lard has a neutral taste and no pork flavor.
 Lard is loaded with vitamin D, and is the second highest food source of vitamin D, after cod liver oil.
 One tablespoon of lard contains 1,000 IU’s of vitamin D. Lard has a high smoke point, making it ideal for frying foods.

 Pure Artisan Olive oil – 10% The staple of the Mediterranean diet, olive oil comes in many types and flavors.
 Olives are a fruit, so this is not a vegetable oil.
 To make high-quality olive oil means picking and washing the olives, grinding and mixing them into paste, separating the fruit solids and water from oil in a centrifuge, removing sediment and water in a vertical centrifuge, filtering, testing, and bottling.
 Olive oil was once homemade in every village.
 Quality pure Artisan Olive Oil is extremely healthy, but hard to find nowadays.
-Sadly about 60% of the olive oil in the world is mixed with cheap GMO vegetable oils.
+Sadly, over 60% of the olive oil in the world is mixed with cheap GMO vegetable oils.
 Blending with other oils softens the acidity and lowers the cost.
 How to find the good olive oil?
 Well, I look at the price, look for a small, reliable producer, and ask to be guided to the best bottle on the shelf.